How to Make Rice Pilaf

 I'd be hard-pressed to come up with a meal that isn't a little better with rice pilaf on the side.
 It's just plain delicious, and it's so much easier to make than you might think.

 The biggest trick to successful rice pilaf is the pasta portion.
 The pasta I use is called orzo, and you can find it almost anywhere.
-I buy it in bulk at the local supermarket, where it comes in bins and you can buy however much you like.
-You can also find it in boxes on the pasta aisle, and one box makes just around two batches of pilaf.
-I've even ordered it online from the giant website that sells everything, and the price was competitive.
+I buy it in bulk at the local supermarket, where it comes in bins, and you can buy however much you like.
+You can also find it in boxes in the pasta aisle, and one box makes just around two batches of pilaf.
+I've even ordered it online from a giant website that sells everything, and the price was competitive.
 The best price, however, is in the bulk section.

 If you just can't find orzo, no sweat.
 Find some angel hair pasta and stick it in a plastic ziplock bag.
 Bang it with a mallet until you have very small pieces.
 Either way, you want the pasta approximately the same size as the rice.

 Serve rice pilaf with just about anything—seriously.
 It goes great with chicken, beef, fish, shellfish, pork roasts—this is really one of the most versatile side dishes you can imagine, and mastering this quick recipe will give you a powerful tool in the kitchen.

 You can also use whatever broth you like, and because the broth is such a strong flavor component of the final dish, changing the broth can really change up the finished pilaf.
 This recipe calls for chicken broth, but use whatever you like depending on how you'll be serving it.
 So use beef or vegetable broth if you like—it'll all be incredibly delicious.
 It's your food—make it the way you like!

 - 3 cups chicken broth

 - 2 tablespoons butter